 Union Sanitary District (USD) has entered into a unique contractual partnership with the City of Fremont in which USD provides the expertise to fulfill several elements of the City's federally mandated Urban Runoff-Storm Water Program.
-This agreement allows USD to act as a representative of the City of Fremont during inspections of commercial/industrial/residential facilities for compliance with the City of Fremont's Storm Water Management Plan (Municipal Ordinance 2012) and to initiate enforcement actions against violators when warranted.
+This agreement allows USD to act as a representative of the City of Fremont during inspections of commercial/industrial/residential facilities for compliance with the City of Fremont's Stormwater Management and Discharge Control ordinance (F.M.C.
+18.210) and to initiate enforcement actions against violators when warranted.
 However, the main goal of this partnership is to protect our creeks and bay by educating the business and public sectors about discharges, storage or practices which lead to illegal discharges to our storm drains/creeks and promoting and achieving voluntary compliance.

 Why Worry About Stormwater?